syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Clipboard.md

 documentation: ug
 ---

-# Clipboard with ASP.NET Core Spreadsheet
+# Clipboard in ASP.NET Core Spreadsheet

 The Spreadsheet provides support for the clipboard operations (cut, copy, and paste).
 Clipboard operations can be enabled or disabled by setting `allow-clipboard` property in Spreadsheet.
 By default `allow-clipboard` property is `true`.